 Idaho saw only about 3 murders a month, on average, which is far less than the national average.
 Additionally, there were only 4,900 burglaries in the last reporting year, which might sound like a lot, but only averages to about 95 a week for the entire state.

 Most Americans might think of Connecticut as a wealthy place, and for the most part, they’d be right.
 Does a relatively rich group of people commit less crime?
 Apparently so.

-There were only 3,200 reported robberies in Connecticut for the entire last reporting year, which is well below the national average.
-Additionally, Connecticut saw 571 reported rapes that same year, too.
+There were only 2,194 reported robberies in Connecticut for the entire last reporting year, which is well below the national average.
+Additionally, Connecticut saw 840 reported rapes that same year, too.

-10. Rhode Island
+8. Rhode Island

-Rounding out our tour of the safest states to live in America, we come to Rhode Island, which is not surprisingly, in the northeast.
+Now we arrive in Rhode Island, which is not surprisingly, in the northeast.
 Sure, it’s a small state, and the number of property crimes is higher than the other states on this list, but overall, you could find much more dangerous places to live.

-Rhode Island only saw 529 robberies for the entire year, which is about 1.5 a day.
+Rhode Island only saw 454 robberies for the entire year, which is about 1.3 a day.
 Does that make you jealous of where you live?